syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 # Selection in UWP TreeGrid

-SfTreeGrid allows you select one or more rows.
+UWP TreeGrid allows you select one or more rows.

 ## Current cell navigation